VictorAgboli/BuyCoins/README.md

 Notion_sol

-This repository contains the Mathematics, Finance, and Blockchain questions I solved before getting interviewed with Buycoins for the Research Analyst position.
+This repository contains the Mathematics, Finance, Computer Science, and Blockchain questions I solved before getting interviewed with Buycoins for the Research Analyst position.